-Pursuant to the CARES Act enacted in March 2020, Plan participants could request a delay of loan repayments for repayments that occurred between May 8, 2020 and December 31, 2020.
-If a delay was granted, the participant's loan was reamortized and included any interest accrued during the period of delay.
+Pursuant to the CARES Act, Plan participants could request a delay of loan repayments for repayments that occurred between May 8, 2020 and December 31, 2020.
+If a delay was granted, the participant's loan was re-amortized and included any interest accrued during the period of delay.
 The ability to request a delay in loan repayments under the CARES Act ceased as of December 31, 2020.